interplaynetary/p2p-template/README.md

 This is Hegel's resolution of the master-slave dialectic realized in practice: mutual recognition without ownership or domination.
 Your contributions don't buy you permanent shares — they participate in an evolving network of mutual-recognition that continuously adjusts to reflect real social-material contributions.

 ## Learn more 📚
-- [Proof and Strategy for a Truly Free Association of Free Individuals](EXTENDED-README.md) Which goes into more details such as the *form* of surplus
+- [Proof and Strategy for a Truly Free Association of Free Individuals](EXTENDED-README.md) Which goes into more detail, addressing interesting questions such as the *form* of surplus (which is *not* private-property)
 - [Playnet.lol](https://playnet.lol)
 - [Glossary](GLOSSARY.md)